rerun-io/rerun/docs/content/concepts/annotation-context.md

 ## Overview

-Any visualization that assigns an identifier ("Class ID") to an instance or entity can profit from using annotations.
+Any visualization that assigns an identifier ("Class ID") to an instance or entity can profit from using Annotations.
-By using an Annotation Context, you can associated labels and colors to a given class.
+By using an Annotation Context, you can associate labels and colors with a given class and then re-use that class across entities.

-This is particularly useful for visualizing the output classifications algorithms (as demonstrated by the [Detect and Track Objects](https://github.com/rerun-io/rerun/tree/latest/examples/python/detect_and_track_objects) example), but can be used more generally for any kind of categorization within a scene.
+This is particularly useful for visualizing the output classifications algorithms (as demonstrated by the [Detect and Track Objects](https://github.com/rerun-io/rerun/tree/latest/examples/python/detect_and_track_objects) example), but can be used more generally for any kind of reoccurring categorization within a Rerun recording.

 ![classids](https://static.rerun.io/5508e3fd5b2fdc020eda0bd545ccb97d26a01303_classids.png)

 ### Keypoints & Keypoint Connections

-Rerun allows you to define keypoints within a class.
+Rerun allows you to define keypoints *within* a class.
 Each keypoint can define its own properties (colors, labels, etc.) that overwrite its parent class.

 A typical example for keypoints would be the joints of a skeleton within a pose detection: